Ears

 If matter accumulates in the corners of the eyes, wipe with a clean cloth or cotton balls dipped in water.
 You may gently clean the nose and ear canal openings with a moist Q-tip™.
 Do not stick the Q-tip™ into the ear or nose.
 This can cause impacted ear wax which can be uncomfortable and is difficult to see past when by a doctor tries to view the ear canal and tympanic membrane.

 Treatment of hardened wax (cerumen) in the ear will require more than one application of glycerin in the ear canal.
 You can find glycerin in most pharmacies or use BabyLax (used for constipation) in single dose plastic pipettes.
 Fill ear canal with glycerin and let set for 5-10 minutes.
-Then rinse with warm water (test on your inner wrist to insure water isn't too hot).
-If you get no wax after 5-10 rinses then dry ear and repeat once a day for up to three days.
+Then rinse with warm water (test on your inner wrist to ensure water isn't too hot).
+If you get no wax after 5-10 rinses, then dry the ear and repeat once a day for up to three days.
 Stop if there is any pain.
-If you have been unsuccessful after three tries contact our office so I can check the ear or we are happy to check the ear any time if you worried about the plugged ear.
+If you have been unsuccessful after three tries, contact our office so I can check the ear or we are happy to check the ear any time if you worried about the plugged ear.

 Earaches